openregister-attic/rails-picker-example/guide-data-file.md

 <script src="https://unpkg.com/accessible-typeahead@0.3.1"></script>
 ```

-:warning: TODO: Replace link to suggestion engine in above.
+> :warning: TODO: Replace link to suggestion engine in above.
+>
+> There's a path to a script that should go there that should provide a function called `locationPickerSuggestions`.
+This function should take one argument, a path to a graph data file, and encapsulate the code for the [most recent suggestion engine I built in the prototype](https://github.com/openregister/picker-prototypes/blob/master/app/views/location-picker-7.html#L75-L245).
+In broad strokes it needs to fetch the graph file, generate a reverse map, feed the keys into Bloodhound, and then wrap the results from Bloodhound with the node matching code from the suggestion engine I linked to.

-:warning: TODO: Provide a gem / better ways to obtain / vendor these.
+> :warning: TODO: Provide a gem / better ways to obtain / vendor these.
+>
+> The docs ask you to hotlink to the stylesheet and scripts for the typeahead.
+We should provide gems or packages so that users can use them more safely.

 In our main `application.js`, we can do this: